threader/PC-Tuning/docs/post-install.md

     - See [media/visual-cleanup-windows8-example.mp4](https://raw.githubusercontent.com/amitxv/EVA/main/media/visual-cleanup-windows8-example.mp4)
     - See [media/visual-cleanup-windows10-example.mp4](https://raw.githubusercontent.com/amitxv/EVA/main/media/visual-cleanup-windows10-example.mp4)

+## Miscellaneous

+- Open CMD as administrator & enter the command below.
+If you would like to, you can view the contents of this script before running it.
+The commands are placed in a script instead of this document as it will be tedious to copy & paste each one without a web browser installed

+    ```bat
+    C:\prerequisites\scripts\miscellaneous.bat
+    ```

+- Enable **Launching applications & unsafe files** in **Internet Options > Security > Custom Level**.
+This prevents [this annoying warning](https://gearupwindows.com/how-to-disable-open-file-security-warning-in-windows-10)

+- Allow users full control of the ``C:\`` drive.
+This resolves an issue with xperf etl processing on Windows 7

+    - See [media/full-control-example.png](../media/full-control-example.png), continue & ignore errors

+- In win + r, **sysdm.cpl** do the following:

+    - In **Computer Name > Change**, configure the PC name

+    - In **Advanced > Performance > Settings**, configure visual effects & optionally the pagefile

+        - I usually hit **Adjust for best performance**

+        - Ensure Desktop Composition is disabled on Windows 7, keep it enabled if you use more than one display

+    - In **System Protection**, disable & delete system restore points.
+It has been proven to be very unreliable

+- In win + r, **dfrgui** disable **Run on a schedule**.
+More details on doing maintenance tasks ourself in [Final Thoughts & Tips](#final-thoughts--tips)

+- Disable all messages in **Control Panel> System & Security > Action Center > Change Action Center settings > Change Security & Maintenance settings**

+    - This section is named **Security & Maintenance** on Windows 10+

+- Disable **Turn on fast startup** in **Control Panel > Hardware and Sound > Power Options > System Settings**

 ## Removing Bloatware Natively

 - Open CMD as administrator & enter the command below.
 Note that this script only removes the chromium version of edge, the legacy version (if present) will be stripped in Linux shortly